Parenting Capacity Assessments

 required in the amount of $5,000.00 before the assessment is initiated.
 There will be a request for an additional retainer for anticipated work to complete the

 assessment when the original retainer runs out.
 Any unused portion of the retainer will be returned if the assessment is completed or terminated prior to that point.

 If the assessment is aborted or terminated, there will be an administrative cost of $300.
 Sec.
 54 assessments are a flat rate of $5000 per person identified to undergo a psychological or PCA

 Steps All Parents and Counsel Must Follow

 In order to prevent any perceived notion of bias or manipulation from either party, Mills Psychology must be retained.
-It is preferred that Dr. Mills either be appointed by the Courts to conduct
+Mills Psychology must be appointed by the Courts to conduct

 may be downloaded by visiting our About Staff page.
 The following conditions apply: